Bert Timmermans, P.I.

 Gosia Kasprzyk, PhD student

-Gosia started a Master of Research in September 2017 with the goal of continuing on a PhD project on how reward associated with self-initiated joint attention can drive motor learning of eye movements, and more broadly how experience of social action contingencies can drive motor learning.
+Gosia completed a Master of Research in Psychology in September 2018 and has since then worked on a School of Psychology-funded PhD project on how reward associated with self-initiated joint attention can drive motor learning of eye movements, and more broadly how experience of social action contingencies can drive motor learning, using imitation and non-imitative action contingencies to improve people’s motor performance.

 Tanya Filipova (L3) works with Gosia on how seeing someone react to your actions can provide a reward to drive motor learning.